jdolla/thecatalog/readme.md

 # Goat Squirts Soap Co.

-## This application demonstrates the use of React, Mongo, and Express to build a cataloging system.
+#### This application demonstrates the use of React, Mongo, and Express to build a cataloging system.
 The user can add products to the catalog and detailed descriptions of each.
-The user can also create "flash sale" type sales to various website and brand products under different labels.
+The user can also create "flash sale" type sales to various websites and brand products under different labels.